w3c/wot-thing-description/proposals/project-management/project-management.md

 - **Step 4:** The issue is assigned to one or more persons based on who is most suited, has more motivation etc. but not based on their availability.
 - **Step 5:** Based on people's availabilities and priorities set by the TF and WG as a whole, the issue is moved to "in progress".
 This indicates that this issue is being addressed by one or more persons and is part of the agenda until resolved.
   - Note: We need further discussion on how we prioritize items.
 - **Step 6:** The result of the work happens in a Pull Request to the Editor's Draft.
-It can be merged asynchronously based on the agreement in the [WG Policy](https://github.com/w3c/wot/blob/main/policies/async-decision.md).
-Once it is merged, it is part of the Editor's Draft.
+In that stage, the issue is moved to "In Review".
+The Pull Request can be merged asynchronously based on the agreement in the [WG Policy](https://github.com/w3c/wot/blob/main/policies/async-decision.md).
+Once it is merged, it is part of the Editor's Draft and the issue is closed and removed from the board.
 - **Step 7:** Based on the nature of the change , it can require implementations to demonstrate implementability.
   - **Step 8:** If the change is an RFC assertion, we need to show its implementability before it can be in the final REC.
   - **Step 9:** If not, it can be in the REC without any further effort.
 Note that in both cases the WG needs to reach consensus or in the case of REC-track documents, the entire W3C needs to support it as part of the deliverable.

-The lifecycle is also reflected in two tables.
-Steps 1 and 3 are contained in the sorting table whereas step 4 to 6 are contained in the assignment table.
+The lifecycle is also reflected in a table below.
 The example below can be considered a snapshot of the project management process.

 ![kanbanidea](./kanbanidea.drawio.png)

-- Here we see that no issue that is not categorized is in the assignment table, i.e. issues 1, 2 and 3.
+- New issues come on the "Unsorted" column.
+Here we see Issue 21.
+- After categorization, an issue can get corresponding labels and placed in "Categorized - Not assigned" column.
+This means that someone from the TF had a look at the issue and put the corresponding labels.
-- We see that a person can get assigned to issue since they are the best fit (more expertise, more motivation etc.) but is not necessarily doing it right now.
-Since Person2 has less availability, they are working only on Issue 10 while Issue 7 and 9 is on hold.
+- We see that a person can get assigned to an issue since they are the best fit (more expertise, more motivation etc.) but is not necessarily doing it right now, shown in column "Assigned".
+Since Person2 has less availability, they are working only on Issue 10 while Issues 7 and 9 are on hold.
-- Person1 has more time and is working Issue 5 and 6, while having assigned Issue 4 as well.
+- Person1 has more time and is working on Issues 5 and 6 as indicated in column "In Progress", while having assigned Issue 4 as well.
-- Issues 13 and 14 are done and are visible in both tables.
+- Issues 11 and 13 are currently under review and have an associated Pull Request.
+- Issue 1 is in the parking lot since it is not being actively discussed after some initial discussions.
+- Once an issue is closed, it is moved to "Done" column which is hidden from view.

 ## To Do

-- We should analyze https://github.com/w3c/strategy/projects/2 and https://github.com/orgs/w3c/projects/13
 - Create issue templates for necessary items

 ## Archive